ibm-cloud-docs/watson-assistant/search-overview.md

 ## Add the search integration for {{site.data.keyword.discoveryfull}}
 {: #search-overview-integration}

+This feature is currently not available in the AI assistant builder of IBM watsonx Orchestrate.{: note}

 Plus and Enterprise plans of {{site.data.keyword.conversationshort}} include a built-in search integration that you can use with your additional, separate instance of {{site.data.keyword.discoveryfull}}.
 You can embed your existing help content by integrating your assistant with search that is provided by {{site.data.keyword.discoveryfull}}.
 This gives your assistant access to your organization's data collections that it can mine for answers.
 Customer questions are used as search queries to find relevant answers for your users.